Azure/maximo/src/azure/README.md

 - SSH Public Key
 - OpenShift Pull Secret
 - IBM Entitlement Key
+- Resource Group where your public DNS Zone is located
-- Domain Name
+- Domain Name used by your public DNS Zone
 - Cluster Name
+- Install MAS (y/n)
+- Install OCS (y/n)
+- Install CP4D (y/n)

-The Domain Name should match the name of the DNS Zone that you will be using for OpenShift.
+The Domain Name must match the name of the DNS Zone that you will be using for OpenShift.
 During the deployment this DNS Zone will be updated with records to resolve to the cluster.
-If it is not accessible, the deplyment will fail.
+If it is not accessible by the Client Id, the deployment will fail.

 ```bash
 az group create --location "East US" --name OCP-Sidecar